Israel Border Police: History

-The Border Police was founded as the Frontier Corps (חיל הספר, Heil HaSfar), a gendarmerie under the IDF in 1949 with the task of providing security in rural areas and along the borders.
-In the course of the following years, it was gradually transferred to the command of the Police and became the Border Police.
-During these years, it secured new settlements and countered infiltration of Palestinian Fedayeen, especially from Egypt and Jordan.
+The Border Police was founded in 1949 as the Frontier Corps (חיל הספר, Heil HaSfar), a gendarmerie under the IDF with the task of providing security in rural areas and along the borders.
+Over the following years, it was gradually transferred to the command of the Police and became the Border Police.
+During these years, it secured new settlements and countered infiltration of Palestinian fedayeen, especially from Egypt and Jordan.

 During the 1956 Suez War, the Border Police was involved in the Kafr Qasim massacre.
 On the second day of the war, a curfew was imposed on the Israeli Arab village.
 Villagers who had worked in the village fields and were apparently unaware of the curfew were shot as they returned to the village, resulting in 49 dead.
-This event raised a strong protest in the Israeli public and resulted in a landmark Supreme Court ruling on the obligation of soldiers to disobey manifestly illegal orders.
+This event was strongly protested by the Israeli public and resulted in a landmark Supreme Court ruling on the obligation of soldiers to disobey manifestly illegal orders.

-During the 1967 Six-Day War, the Border Police took part in the fighting alongside the IDF.
-Following the war, it was deployed in the West Bank and Gaza Strip and charged with maintaining law and order as part of the military administration.
+During the 1967 Six-Day War, the Border Police fought alongside the IDF.
+After the war, it was deployed in the West Bank and Gaza Strip and charged with maintaining law and order as part of the military administration of Israeli-occupied territories.
 Since then, a significant portion of the Border Police's activity has been in these territories, especially during the years of the First Intifada and the Second (al-Aqsa) Intifada.

 In 1974, the counter-terror unit Yamam was established.

-In the 2000 October Riots, the Border Police were used as the main branch of the treatment in the events.
+In the 2000 October Riots, the Border Police was used as the main branch of the treatment in the events.
 During the Second Intifada, the Border Police took a large part in the security activity.

 In 2005, the Border Police participated in the implementation of the Israeli disengagement from Gaza.

-The Border Police heaviest area of operation is the city of Jerusalem.
-Virtually all "soldiers" that can be seen patrolling the streets of Jerusalem are actually Border Guard Police officers.
-Approximately 20% of all Border Guard personnel in the country are located in Jerusalem alone.
-Besides Jerusalem MAGAV also provides security, conducts military operations, raids and arrests on Palestinian people in cities like Jenin, Nablus, Jericho, Qalqilya, Tulkarm, Ramallah and Hebron.
+The Border Police's heaviest area of operation is Jerusalem.
+Virtually all "soldiers" seen patrolling Jerusalem's streets are Border Guard Police officers.
+Approximately 20% of all Border Guard personnel in the country are in Jerusalem.
+Jerusalem MAGAV also provides security and conducts military operations, raids, and arrests on Palestinians in cities like Jenin, Nablus, Jericho, Qalqilya, Tulkarm, Ramallah, and Hebron.

+In 2023, the National Guard of Israel was formed and attached to the Israel Border Police.

-The total number of Border Guards is believed to be about 6,000 soldiers and officers.
+The number of Border Guards is believed to be about 6,000 soldiers and officers.

-Minorities serving

-The Israeli Border Police is renowned for including many soldiers from minority backgrounds, being a particularly popular choice with Druze recruits, but also includes many soldiers from Circassian, Arab Christian and Bedouin background.